Gasoline Alley (comic strip): Early years

 Some of the early characters were based on people Frank King knew.
 Skeezix was based on his son Robert Drew King.
 Walt was based on "jolly" overweight bachelor and Western Union traffic engineer Walter W. Drew, who had "a wisp of unruly hair".
 Bill and Amy were based on locomotive engineer William D. Gannon and his wife Gertrude.
+Doc was based on Dr. Hughie Johnson.

 Skeezix arrives

 The early years were dominated by the character Walt Wallet.
 Tribune editor Joseph Patterson wanted to attract women to the strip by introducing a baby, but Walt was not married.
 That obstacle was avoided when Walt found a baby on his doorstep, as described by comics historian Don Markstein: